-A Combined Policy for Vulnerable Adults and Children?
+A Combined Policy for Children, Young People and Adults at Risk?

-Churches are expected to have safeguarding policies and procedures for vulnerable adults as well as for children and young people.
+Churches are expected to have safeguarding policies and procedures for adults at risk as well as for children and young people.

 Can a church adopt a combined policy and combined procedures to cover both?